apneadiving/changeset/README.md

 changeset.push!
 ```

-One database transaction, workers triggered at the apprpriate time.
+One database transaction, workers triggered at the appropriate time.

 ## But why all these classes?